Caring About Countries Other Than Texas Since 1964

 For general questions about the symposium, reach out to our Symposium Editors, Dalia Sabbagh and Alexys Aquino, at symposium@tilj.org.

-Adriana Sanford — Assistant Professor of Practice, University of Texas at Arlington
+Adriana Sanford — Vice Chair, ABA International Law Section's National Security Law Committee; Assistant Professor of Practice, University of Texas at Arlington

 Kevin Frazier — Lecturer, University of Texas School of Law; Director, AI and Innovation in Law Program